Equivalence Checking of Sequential Quantum Circuits: Quantum Mealy Machines

-A kind of finite-state machines were defined by Mealy \cite{Mealy} as an abstract model of sequential circuits.
-In this section, we introduce a quantum generalisation of Mealy machines for modelling sequential quantum circuits.
-The following definition is a straightforward abstraction of the model of sequential quantum circuits described in the last section.
+With the preparations in the last subsection, a quantum Mealy machine can be defined as a straightforward abstraction of the model of sequential quantum circuits described in the last section.